KDE/kde-builder/doc/introduction/brief-intro.md

 including users testing bugfixes and developers working on new features.

-The KDE Builder tool can be configured to maintain a single individual module, a full Plasma desktop with KDE application set, or somewhere in between.
+The KDE Builder tool can be configured to maintain a single individual project, a full Plasma desktop with KDE application set, or somewhere in between.

 To get started, see [](../getting-started/index), or continue reading for more details on how KDE Builder works and what is covered in this documentation.

-(operation-in-a-nutshell)=
+(kb-operation)=
-## KDE Builder operation "in a nutshell"
+## KDE Builder operation

 KDE Builder works by using the tools available to the user at the command line, using the same interfaces available to the user.
 When